lucasantoine/lucasantoine/README.md

 ## I'm a software engineering and statistics student at Polytech Lille !

 - 👀 I am interested in programming, data science and sport !
-- 🌱 I am currently learning Python...
+- 🌱 I am currently learning Data Science
 - 📅 I will be an engineer in a year !

 ---